ucla-lppi/report-generator/README.md

-# UCLA LPPI Report Generator
+# UCLA LPPI Factsheet Generator

-This repository contains tools for generating Latino Climate and Health Dashboard Reports.
-The scripts are used to create data visualizations, maps, and comprehensive reports on environmental health disparities affecting Latino communities in California.
+This repository contains tools for generating Latino Climate and Health Dashboard Factsheets.
+The scripts are used to create data visualizations, maps, and comprehensive factsheets on environmental health disparities affecting Latino communities in California.

-The data used in these reports was curated by the Data and Research team at the UCLA Latino Policy and Politics Institute (LPPI) and can be found from this Google Sheet: https://docs.google.com/spreadsheets/d/e/2PACX-1vTyGBCxXjMIztPF1IL5JrP0nss-H4GwJwyecXDRy7Hv5oyC3s54ytPaNotzoqTMKzkPCxFqgEItfSLz/pub?gid=1869860862&single=true&output=csv
+The data used in these factsheets was curated by the Data and Research team at the UCLA Latino Policy and Politics Institute (LPPI) and can be found from this Google Sheet: https://docs.google.com/spreadsheets/d/e/2PACX-1vTyGBCxXjMIztPF1IL5JrP0nss-H4GwJwyecXDRy7Hv5oyC3s54ytPaNotzoqTMKzkPCxFqgEItfSLz/pub?gid=1869860862&single=true&output=csv

+## What This Tool Does
+The UCLA LPPI Report Generator creates comprehensive factsheets that include:
+- Population Demographics: Donut charts showing population composition by ethnicity
+- Environmental Heat Maps: Geographic visualization of extreme heat exposure disparities
+- Air Pollution Maps: Geographic visualization of air quality disparities
+- Statistical Comparisons: Detailed analysis of health and environmental indicators
+- Multi-format Outputs: HTML factsheets and PDF exports for sharing and publication

+### Workflow

+1. Prepare the input data sources
+2. Generate population figures
+3. Generate maps
+4. Generate html factsheets
+5. Generate pdf from html report screenshots

 ## Quick Start

 ## Prerequisites